Monopulse Estimator

 To enable this parameter, set the Element type

-parameter to Custom Antenna
+parameter to Custom Antenna and the

 Input Pattern Coordinate System

-parameter to az-el
+parameter to az-el.

 Phi angles of points at which to specify the antenna radiation pattern, specify as a real-valued 1-by-P row vector.
 P must be greater than 2.
 Angle units are in degrees.
 Phi angles must lie between 0° and 360° and be in strictly increasing order.